 You have a right to be included in everything during your education.
-It can be a scary time going back or starting education after your spinal cord injury, but we are here to support you.
+It can be a scary time settling into nursery, school or college life after your spinal cord injury, but we are here to support you.

 We can help:

 - Your teachers and other students understand more about spinal cord injury

 - Support your nursery, school, college or university to make changes so you can get around

 - Make sure the nursery, school, college or university puts in the right support to meet your needs, such as wheelchair access

 - Make sure your voice and experience is heard

 Our inclusive education toolkit has practical advice for you, your family and your education provider.

 You or your parents may want to talk to us about:

 - Help liaising with your education provider and the hospital as they prepare for you to come back

 - Supporting your family to communicate with the different professionals involved in your return to education